ObelusFamily/Anythink-Market-hwiy4/readme.md

 To start the app use Docker.
 It will start both frontend and backend, including all the relevant dependencies, and the db.

+### running the following commands in your terminal: docker -v and docker-compose -v.
+### run docker-compose up

 Please find more info about each part in the relevant Readme file ([frontend](frontend/readme.md) and [backend](backend/README.md)).

 ## Development